una-auxme/paf/doc/research/paf24/perception/lane_detection_research.md

 ## Decision

-We choosed to implement the CLRerNet-DLA34 and the CondLSTR(ResNet-101) because they have already implemented code bases to save time.
+We chose to implement the CLRerNet-DLA34 and the CondLSTR(ResNet-101) because they have already implemented code bases to save time.

 [1]: https://paperswithcode.com/task/lane-detection#datasets